noamraph/nix-pills/pills/02-install-on-your-running.md

 The first thing to note: derivations in the Nix store refer to other derivations which are themselves in the Nix store.
 They don\'t use `libc` from our system or anywhere else.
 It\'s a self-contained store of all the software we need to bootstrap up to any particular package.

 <div class="info">

 Note: In a multi-user installation, such as the one used in NixOS, the store is owned by root and multiple users can install and build software through a Nix daemon.
-You can read more about multi-user installations here: <https://nixos.org/manual/nix/stable/installation/installing-binary.html#multi-user-installation>.
+You can read more about multi-user installations here: <a href="https://nixos.org/manual/nix/stable/installation/installing-binary.html#multi-user-installation">https://nixos.org/manual/nix/stable/installation/installing-binary.html#multi-user-installation</a>.

 </div>

 ## The beginnings of the Nix store

 Start looking at the output of the install command: